nlistgarten/condor/docs/howto_src/index.rst

     parallel_processing

 ..
-   parallel_processing - quick guide on parallel processing
+   [x] parallel_processing - quick guide on parallel processing [ ] external_solver

-   optimization_callback
+   [ ] optimization_callback
-       from_values - or part of callback?
+   [ ]     from_values - or part of callback?
-   pareto_front - using a constraint to sweep? set_initial - set initial for iterative solvers
+   [ ] pareto_front - using a constraint to sweep?

+   [ ] external solver

-   variable -- warmstart, initializer, etc.
+   [ ] variable -- warmstart, initializer, etc.
+   [ ] set_initial - set initial for iterative solvers

-   options (or to topic) -- inspect implementation, basic usage and philosophy? so actually topic how to access model metadata
+   [ ] options (or to topic) -- inspect implementation, basic usage and philosophy? so actually topic [ ] how to access model metadata

-   how to dry-up
+   [ ] how to dry-up
-   alias_dict - use dictionaries for manging IO functions operating on fields
+   [ ] alias_dict - use dictionaries for manging IO
+   [ ] functions operating on fields

-   model_generators - not sure what this was for? maybe just a header for the two below?? functional_class_factory - using metaprogramming machinery in a function configuration_class_factory - using configuration to make a dynamic model
+   [ ] model_generators - not sure what this was for? maybe just a header for the two below??
+   [ ] functional_class_factory - using metaprogramming machinery in a function
+   [ ] configuration_class_factory - using configuration to make a dynamic model
-      dynamic link?
+   [ ]    dynamic link?

-   new_model_template --
+   [ ] new_model_template --
-     extend existing model with pre-populated fields/using placeholders Defining fields/creating new fields
+   [ ]   extend existing model with pre-populated fields/using placeholders
+   [ ]   Defining fields/creating new fields
-     Creating a new implementaiton vs using existing
+   [ ]   Creating a new implementaiton vs using existing [ ]   custom metaclass for construction/model behaviors
+   [ ]   staticmethod vs classmethod vs (instance)method --  or is this in topics

-   new_solver -- create new implementation to re-route ?? :(
+   [ ] new_solver -- create new implementation to re-route ?? :(